nMPyC/nmpyc/docs/source/start.rst

    system.set_integratorOptions(dict())

-For more informations take a look at the API-References :py:calss:`nmpyc.system.system`.
+For more informations take a look at the API-References :py:class:`nmpyc.system.system`.

 Creating the Objective